MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/JavaLight.md

 programming language.
-The language introduces Java method declarations, constructor declarations, interface method declarations, attributes, a subset of statments and expressions, basic types, and annotations.
+The language introduces Java method declarations, constructor declarations, interface method declarations, attributes, a subset of statements and expressions, basic types, and annotations.
 The JavaLight language neither defines classes nor interfaces.
 However, it is easily reusable and extensible for the creation of more complex